codio/knowledge/source/common/develop/ide/tools/ghapi.rst

 Set up GitHub API Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create your API integration in the Organisation->Integrations area.
+Create your API integration in the Organization->Integrations area.
 This is only available to users with
 :ref:`Admin <org-owners>` rights.

 .. figure:: /img/gh_int.png